 Once a system is configured to that standard it is considered "secure" however that is just the beginning of the process.
-System security is something that must be employed.
+System security is something that must be maintained throughout its lifespan.
+For example, to ensure that standard hardening baseline is met, configuration automation tools should be employed.
 This ensures the system is always meeting your baseline "desired state".

-Nutanix ensures this for its CVM and AHV hypervisor using a tool we've developed called SCMA which is covered later in this section.
+Nutanix ensures this for its CVM and AHV hypervisor using a tool we've developed called SCMA which is covered later in this section